chrisjsewell/github-action-benchmark/README.md

    - Adding `npm run serve`, for local development of output web-page (using [light-server](https://www.npmjs.com/package/light-server))
    - Adding `overwrite-assets` option, to specify whether any existing assets should be overridden during a commit to `gh-pages`.

+5. Improve formatting of charts:
+   - Color cycling for consolidated charts
+   - For legend, extract common test name prefix as title
-5. Improve formatting of chart data point tooltips: rounding values to 5 significant figures and better formatting of dates etc.
+   - Data point tooltips: rounding values to 5 significant figures and better formatting of dates etc.
+   - Addition of the `chartjs-plugin-zoom`.

 6. Add `commit-msg-append` option , useful for adding e.g. `[ci skip]` to commit message, but not having it as part of the test suite key in the data JSON.
 7. Removed capture of commit author/committer, since it can be obtained from the commit id/url, and just bloats the data JSON.
 8. Renamed `max-items-in-chart` -> `max-data-items`, to better describe its function of truncating the saved data during a commit.